David John Mosher Wood: Methodist Minister

 On September 11, 1887, Wood was sent as a Methodist Episcopal Church missionary from the Des Moines conference to the Indian territory and was stationed at Catoosa in the Cherokee nation.
 On January 1, 1888, Wood assumed the duties in the Tulsa church until a permanent preacher could be assigned.
 On March 10, 1888, Wood attended the South Kansas Conference of the M. E. Church, where Bishop Bowman announced his transfer from the Des Moines, Iowa conference.
 It was around this time that he moved to the Pawnee reservation as a missionary.
 On October 18, 1888, the eighth conference of the Methodist Episcopal Church met at Catoosa, Oklahoma, where Wood was made superintendent of the territory south and west of Arkansas River and Pawhuska.
 On March 21–26, 1889, there was a Methodist Indian Mission Conference held in Tulsa, Oklahoma.
 Wood was appointed for the Pawnees.
 Sometime in 1892, Wood was admitted to the Oklahoma Conference of the Methodist Episcopal Church.
 On December 13, 1900, Wood and family moved to Glencoe, where Wood had accepted the position of pastor at the Glencoe M. E. Church.

 Death

-On August 16, 1918, Wood passed away at Stillwater, Payne County, Oklahoma.
+On August 16, 1918, Wood died at Stillwater, Payne County, Oklahoma.
 He died at the home of his son, Rolla Wood.
 Brief funeral services were held at the house Sunday morning, conducted by Rev. E. V. DuBios, pastor of the First Methodist church, assisted by the Rev. Adolphus Carrion of Pawnee, full-blooded Sioux.